 You need to provide student and course information including:

 Course name, unit number, subject, and course coordinator

 Religious festival or holy day information

-The university will need at least three weeks to process your request so contact Student Assist for more information as early as possible.
-Student Assist will assess and verify your equity request and submit a request on your behalf for alternative examination arrangements.
+The University will need at least three weeks to process your request, so please contact Student Wellbeing for more information as early as possible.
+Student Wellbeing will assess and verify your equity request and submit a request on your behalf for alternative examination arrangements.